obafemitayor/newsletter-subscription-application/README.md

-# 📬 Storyblok's Newsletter Subscription App
+# 📬 Newsletter Subscription App
 This is a web application that allows users to subscribe to newsletters that are focussed on different topics.
 The web app has two pages which are:

 1. [Subscription Page](http://localhost:5173/subscription) which allows users to fill a subscription form with basic personal details and select newsletter categories
 2. [Subscription List Page](http://localhost:5173/subscription/list) which allows users to view all submitted subscriptions and filter subscriptions by category.

-[Here](https://www.loom.com/share/0b77263a3a7445ef8020b1fbda6f6209) is a short video that demonstrates what the application looks like

 ---
 ## 🗂️ Basic Repository Folder Structure